JohnLCaron/rlauxe/README.md

 ## Under/Over estimating CLCA sample sizes

 Overestimating sample sizes uses more hand-counted MVRs than needed.
 Underestimating sample sizes forces more rounds than needed.
-Over/under estimation is strongly influenced by over/estimating error rates.
+Over/under estimation is strongly influenced by over/under estimating error rates.

 The following plots show approximate distribution of estimated and actual sample sizes, using our standard AdaptiveComparison betting function with weight parameter d = 100, for margin=2% and errors in the MVRs generated with 2% fuzz.